The Farm (British band): 2010s to present

 Throughout 2013 and 2014, the band have continued to perform at festivals around the UK, including the Isle of Wight Festival in 2013.
 In 2014, Alan McGee said that the band's acoustic gig at his new venue The Tabernacle, was in his "Top Ten All Time Gigs".
 The Farm continued to perform live in 2015 at various festivals such as at the Shiiine On Weekender in November, 2015 and appeared live doing a number of acoustic performances.

 In 2016, the band along with numerous other celebrities, toured the UK to support Jeremy Corbyn's bid to become Prime Minister.
 In June 2017, the band supported a Labour Party rally prior to the 2017 UK general election.

 In 2018, Carl Hunter directed the feature film Sometimes Always Never, which was written by Frank Cottrell Boyce and starred Bill Nighy, Sam Riley, Alice Lowe, Jenny Agutter and Tim McInnerny.
 This film received a 4 star review in The Guardian and even though the soundtrack featured music by Edwyn Collins and Sean Read rather than the Farm, the film was produced by members of group.

 To commemorate the 30th anniversary of Spartacus being No. 1 in the album charts, BMG released Spartacus 30 which includes many tracks/remixes previously unavailable and released a HD version of "Groovy Train".

 Former member George Maher died in December 2022.

 In June 2025, the band announced the release of their first new album in 31 years, entitled "Let The Music (Take Control)", which contains ten new tracks.

+Trivia

+The band name The Farm has often thought to have had an association with the Liverpool/Knowsley suburb Cantril Farm now Stockbridge Village however no members of the group came from there although Peter Hooton did work as a youth worker on the estate in the 1980's.